 We now have to compensate elsewhere to maintain mobility and movement.

-Functional fitness and functional flexibility training with active and dynamic full-body movements improve alignment, stability, and mobility.
+Functional fitness and flexibility training with active and dynamic full-body movements improve alignment, stability, and mobility.
 These movements should be designed to mimic what we do in daily life.

 Modern movement specialists have a unique set of skills when it comes to injury prevention.
-Movement is crucial for our health, but it also tells us so much.
+Movement is crucial for our health, but it also tells us much.
 It can tell us if there is a dysfunction through pain, imbalance, instability, or mobility restrictions.
-When we look at movement, we can see if further assessment is required to pinpoint a potential problem, a potential source of injury, or source of pain.
+When we look at movement, we can see if further assessment is required to pinpoint a potential problem, a potential source of injury, or a source of pain.

-This is a new age of intelligent physical therapy leading to physical intelligence.
+This is a new age of intelligent physical therapy leading to biological intelligence.
 Clients know what to do when and how to do it and how to rest and rehab themselves after strenuous exercise.